Optimal artificial boundary conditions based on second-order correctors for three dimensional random elliptic media: Abstract

 We are interested in numerical algorithms for computing the electrical field generated by a charge distribution localized on scale $\ell$ in an infinite heterogeneous medium, in a situation where the medium is only known in a box of diameter $L\gg\ell$ around the support of the charge.
 We propose a boundary condition that with overwhelming probability is (near) optimal with respect to scaling in terms of $\ell$ and $L$, in the setting where the medium is a sample from a stationary ensemble with a finite range of dependence (set to be unity and with the assumption that $\ell \gg 1$).
 The boundary condition is motivated by quantitative stochastic homogenization that allows for a multipole expansion \cite{bella2017effective}.

-This work extends \cite{lu2018optimal} from two to three dimensions, and thus we need to take quadrupoles, next to dipoles, into account.
+This work extends \cite{lu2018optimal}, the algorithm in which is optimal in two dimension, and thus we need to take quadrupoles, next to dipoles, into account.
 This in turn relies on stochastic estimates of second-order, next to first-order, correctors.
 These estimates are provided for finite range ensembles under consideration, based on an extension of the semi-group approach of \cite{GO2015most}.